dlwyatt/RefactoringPowerShellWithPester/README.md

 At the time this script was written, I was fairly new to PowerShell, having worked mostly with Windows Script (VBS / JScript) and batch files for around a decade.
 I'd heard of unit testing, but never applied any sort of automated testing to my scripts.
 I would typically do my tests manually, or at best, write test scripts which output data to the screen, requiring me to evaluate the results, instead of reducing it to a simple "Red / Green" flag.

-Since then, I've also come a long way in understand what clean code should look like.
-By choosing good names for variables and functions, and factoring the code into short, easily understood functions, literally anyone can come along and understand or maintain your code.
+Since then, I've also come a long way in understanding what clean code should look like.
+By choosing good names for variables and functions, and factoring the code into short, easily understood functions, anyone can come along and understand or maintain your code.

 This morning, I looked over some of my old scripts and cringed.
-Get-StringToken, in particular, is monstrous function that's around 300 lines long, not counting the comment-based help.
+Get-StringToken, in particular, is a single monstrous function that's around 300 lines long, not counting the comment-based help.
 I thought it might be helpful to share the entire process of approaching messy code, writing unit tests for it, and then refactoring it into something that's easier to understand and maintain.
 This repository is a log of that process.
 I plan to make small changes to the code in each commit, followed by a separate commit which will update a log file explaining the process for the most recent change.

 See the progress
 ===========================